Burned but not forgotten

 Kelly Gleason, another postdoctoral student at OSU, also looked at the post-fire environment, only from a different angle.
 O’Halloran analyzed forests before and after disturbances, while Gleason and her team focused on the snowpack in high elevation, burned forests.
 “No one had studied the effect on snowpack and hydrology,” Gleason said.
 “It’s the same process with an interesting paradox.”
 Together, the two studies came together to shed light on the complex relationship between ecosystems and climate.

-Life on Earth has synchronized into a symbiotic exchange of oxygen and carbon dioxide.
-Plants absorb carbon dioxide to make sugars, releasing oxygen; animals eat the sugars, releasing carbon dioxide.
-Carbon dioxide is only a tiny fraction of the atmosphere, about 0.04 percent, but carbon dioxide and other greenhouse gases trap heat on Earth.
+Life on Earth has synchronized into a symbiotic exchange of oxygen and CO2.
+Plants absorb CO2 to make sugars, releasing oxygen; animals eat the sugars, releasing CO2.
+Carbon dioxide is only a tiny fraction of the atmosphere, about 0.04 percent, but CO2 and other greenhouse gases trap heat on Earth.
 Wildfires, burned fossil fuels, and damaged ecosystems all help accrue this heat in the atmosphere, warming the climate and changing our ecosystems.

-Using a subsetting tool from the Oak Ridge National Laboratory Distributed Active Archive Center, O’Halloran could retrieve the exact MODIS pixel that corresponded to the AmeriFlux tower site, and then extrapolate beyond that.
+Using a subsetting tool from NASA's Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC), O’Halloran could retrieve the exact MODIS pixel that corresponded to the AmeriFlux tower site, and then extrapolate beyond that.
 In other words, satellite and tower observations could be combined to get more value from the data.
 “I could poke around and find these disturbances, and easily zoom in and grab MODIS data,” said O’Halloran.
 “And that’s where all this started.”
 Now he could compare rates of carbon exchange with albedo and reflected radiation.

 In the Waldo Lake area, the 300-year-old mountain hemlocks measure 20 to 40 meters (65 to 130 feet) tall, and 2 to 3 meters (7 to 10 feet) in diameter.
 Bark furrows in broad, grey contours.
 Its needle-like leaves litter the understory.
 Little light penetrates their continuous canopy, draped in stringy lichen.
 When fire struck, it vaporized the crowns, leaves, and most branches.